 Organizations may leverage expertise from crime scene investigators and FSSPs to understand the needs of forensicquality photo documentation, training opportunities, and camera options.
 These subject matter experts can share insights as well as offer example policies and best practices regarding photo documentation.
-For example, the common practice of refraining from deleting poor-quality photographs taken during an examination was referenced as standard practice during the FTCoE's interviews with SANEs.
+For example, the common practice of refraining from deleting poor-quality photographs taken during an examination was referenced as standard practice during the FTCOE's interviews with SANEs.

 Equipment that can enhance efficiency and usability.
-During the sexual assault forensic examination, the SANE may be juggling a variety of items-lights, camera types, paper-based forms and diagrams-while interacting with the patient.
-Typically, these examinations are 4 to 6 hours long, and SANEs are working during this process to balance the patient's comfort with a high-quality comprehensive examination.
+During a SAMFE, the SANE may be juggling a variety of items-lights, camera types, paper-based forms and diagrams-while interacting with the patient.
+Typically, SAMFEs are 4 to 6 hours long, and SANEs are working during this process to balance the patient's comfort with a high-quality comprehensive examination.
 Therefore, cameras and accessories that streamline documentation can be mutually beneficial.
 Helpful features include those listed here: